mjjs/Nvdfetch/README.md

 # Nvdfetch
 Nvdfetch is a CLI application written in Go for checking for new drivers for your Nvidia GPU.

+There are two ways of running Nvdfetch:
+1. Run the application with no command line flags.
 On initial launch, the application asks the user a series of questions about their system, which help determine the correct driver to get.
 The answers are parsed and saved into a config file so they don't have to be entered every time.

-When run with the ```-a``` flag, the host system will be queried for the required information to determine the correct driver.
+1. Use the ```-a``` flag.
+This runs the application in automatic mode, which queries the host system for the required information.

+If you want to run the first time setup again, use the ```-f``` flag.

+# Requirements
-Currently Nvdfetch works only on Windows 7, 8.* and 10.
+Windows 7, 8.* or 10

-## Todo
+# Todo
 * Add ability to download a newer driver (manually or automatically) instead of just printing the download URL
 * Support for other operating systems(?)